 Sign, Flashing.
-Any sign for which its illumination by an artificial source of light is not maintained as stationary nor constant in intensity or color saturation for intervals of more than every ten (10) minutes.
-Flashing sign does not include a sign, or any portion of any sign, displaying only some combination of date, time, temperature, or game score as a flashing sign for the purposes of these Regulations.
+Any sign or portion thereof (including its support), for which illumination is by an artificial source of light that is not maintained as stationary nor constant in intensity or color saturation for intervals of more than ninety (90) minutes.
+Flashing sign shall expressly include Changeable Message Signs.
+Flashing sign does not include "Scoreboard Sign" or "Municipal Electronic Message Sign."